 How Far is Zion National Park from Las Vegas?

-To get to Zion National Park from Las Vegas, you must fly to Las Vegas in case you live in another state or country.
+To get to Zion National Park from Las Vegas, you must fly to Las Vegas if you live in another state or country.
 Once you reach the Harry Reid International Airport, the distance from there to Zion National Park is approximately 160 miles if you go via Interstate 15.

 How Long Do I Need to Road Trip From Las Vegas to Zion National Park?